McGill Faculty of Dental Medicine and Oral Health Sciences

-The Faculty of Dental Medicine and Oral Health Sciences is one of the constituent faculties of McGill University.
-It became established as a constituent of McGill University in 1904 as the McGill Dental School, a department in the McGill University Faculty of Medicine until becoming its own faculty in 1920.
+The McGill Faculty of Dental Medicine and Oral Health Sciences is one of the constituent faculties of McGill University.
+It became established as a constituent of McGill in 1904 as the McGill Dental School, a department in the McGill University Faculty of Medicine until becoming its own faculty in 1920.
 In 2022, the Faculty of Dentistry was renamed as the Faculty of Dental Medicine and Oral Health Sciences to reflect the diversity of research conducted in the Faculty that goes beyond the dental chair.
 The Faculty is closely affiliated with the Montreal General Hospital, Jewish General Hospital, Montreal Children's Hospital, and McGill University Faculty of Medicine.

 It is located in the heart of Downtown Montreal across the Roddick Gates entrance to the McGill campus.

 It is the only dental program in the country that integrates MD and DMD education in single classes for the first four semesters of the "Fundamentals of Medicine and Dentistry" curriculum.
 It is home to the largest general practice residency (GPR) program in Canada which consists of three sites Montreal General Hospital, Jewish General Hospital, and Montreal Children's Hospital.